-"Whither Music?" was the motto of Leonard Bernstein's 1973 Norton Lectures at Harvard ("The Unanswered Question"), where he analysed the musical developments that led to what he called the 20th Century Crisis of Music: the gradual decline of tonality, driven by a takeover of tonal ambiguity in the late 19th and early 20th centuries, eventually leading to complete abandonment of tonality in Schönberg's dodecaphony - a historical process that Bernstein portrays as equally inevitable and problematic.
+"Whither Music?" was the motto of Leonard Bernstein's 1973 Norton Lectures at Harvard, opens an external URL in a new window ("The Unanswered Question"), where he analysed the musical developments that led to what he called the 20th Century Crisis of Music: the gradual decline of tonality, driven by a takeover of tonal ambiguity in the late 19th and early 20th centuries, eventually leading to complete abandonment of tonality in Schönberg's dodecaphony - a historical process that Bernstein portrays as equally inevitable and problematic.

 WHITHER MUSIC? is a project that aims to establish model-based computer simulation (via methods of AI, (deep) Machine Learning and probabilistic modelling) as a viable methodology for asking questions about musical processes, developments, possibilities and alternatives - for music research, for didactic purposes, for creative music exploration scenarios.
 Computer simulation here means the design of predictive or generative computational models of music (of certain styles), learned from large corpora, and their purposeful and skilful application to answer, e.g., "what if" questions, make testable predictions, or generate musical material for further analysis, musicological or aesthetic.
 We believe that this would open new possibilities for music research, education, and for creative engagement with music, some of which will be further explored in the project.